dragonchaser/matrix-feeder/README.md

 # matrix-announcement-bot

-Matrix feeder is a matrix bot that monitors defined channels for messages and posts them to other channels.
+Matrix Announcement Bot is a matrix bot that monitors defined channels for messages and posts them to other channels.
 Mostly the code is a fork of https://github.com/dragonchaser/matrix-feeder/.

 ## Why